jjungo/dotfiles/vim-ide-install.md

     mkdir -p ~/.vim/{bundle,autoload}

 ###Install my conf
-Copy and place my .vimrc in your vim directory (~/.vim)
+Copy and place my .vimrc in your home directory

+Copy and place my .vim/.ycm\_extra\_conf.py in your ~/.vim/

 run `vim` and `:PluginInstall`